Hypercall/hypercall/README.md

 * 💻 Researching techniques used in anti-cheats and malware

-When I am not coding/reversing, you'll find me lifting weights in the gym or praying at the mosque.
+When I am not coding/reversing, you'll find me lifting weights in the gym.
 Find out more about me & feel free to connect with me here:

 <p align="center">
 	<a href="https://twitter.com/hypercall3">